dpwiese/personal-website/content/posts/documentation.md

 ## Solution Option 1: Don't use Pandoc

+This is the obvious solution.
-For markdown that is used to generate content on the web, don't necessarily need a separate way to generate a document.
+For markdown that is used to generate content on the web, I don't necessarily need a separate way to generate a document.
-Can just print the website.
+I can always just print the website to PDF.
-But this doesn't really help for markdown notes that are not put online Need an offline solution to generate documentation from markdown.
+This was again important to acknowledge, but not a viable solution to the underlying problem - how to handle flavors or features of markdown that may not be supported by Pandoc.

 ## Solution Option 2: HTML/CSS Tricks and Pandoc Arguments